About

 2019 - current

-University of Illinois at Urbana-Champaign, Illinois, United States
+University of Illinois Urbana-Champaign, Illinois, United States

-Academic Advisor : Prof. Katherine Rose Driggs-Campbell
+Academic Advisor : Prof. Katherine Driggs-Campbell

 Bachelor Science in Electronics Engineering